-- Most state schools are mixed; single sex schools are mainly private.
+- Most state schools are mixed; single-sex schools are mainly private.

 Pros and cons of international schools in Germany

-The benefit of an international school is that students can be taught in their native language.
+The benefit of an international school is that students can learn in their native language.
 Your child can also continue their studies where they left off and can more easily integrate back into school on the return to your home country – or wherever in the world there is another international school.